 - Providing shock absorption for the arch.
 The arches of our feet are our body’s main shock absorbers.
 As we take each step, the arch and the Posterior Tibial Tendon help to absorb and disperse the tremendous force that occurs when our foot strikes the ground.
 This force can equal 3 to 7 times our body weight, depending on whether we are walking or running.
 When the arch is lower than normal, and the Posterior Tibial Tendon has been stretched, shock absorption by the arch is reduced.
 When this occurs, the foot, ankle, leg, knee, hip, and lower back must absorb this shock.
 This may lead to: stress fractures of the foot, heel and arch pain, shin splints, and knee, hip, and lower back pain.

-Custom-Made Orthotics is useful especially in the prevention and early stages of Posterior Tibial Tendonitis/Dysfunction.
+Custom-Made Orthotics are useful especially in the prevention and early stages of Posterior Tibial Tendonitis/Dysfunction.
 Our custom-made orthotics for this condition are constructed of thin, comfortable, shock absorbent materials, which gently and effectively:

 - Stabilize the foot by using uniquely placed medial wedges, deep heel cups, and “posts” (stabilizers).
 When the foot is stabilized, it is brought back to a neutral or normal alignment.
 When the foot is in its normal alignment, pronation is reduced or completely corrected, and, the abnormal pull on the Posterior Tibial Tendon is reduced.
 This will allow the tendon to begin to heal.
 When the tendon is healed and functioning normally again, Posterior Tibial Tendonitis/Dysfunction will be alleviated, along with its pain and swelling.